ahalol/sharedSecret/README.md

 sharedSecret
 ============

-Shared secret for N participants that can be unlocked by N - M of them
+Shared secret for N participants that can be unlocked by N - M of them.